SansGuidon/bookmarks/README.md

 * [Google Dataset Search](https://toolbox.google.com/datasetsearch) - Dataset Search enables users to find datasets stored across the Web through a simple keyword search.
 * [Url Checker](http://urlchecker.org/) - Multi URL checker, can work from an input list.
 * [CICR Tool](https://www.ipaddressguide.com/cidr) - IP Range To CIDR / CIDR to IP Range
+* [Meta Tags](https://metatags.io/) - is a tool to debug and generate meta tag code for any website.
+With Meta Tags you can edit and experiment with your content then preview how your webpage will look on Google, Facebook, Twitter and more!

 # Gaming :video_game:
 * [BoardGameGeek](https://boardgamegeek.com/) - most complete board game database that holds tons of reviews, images and videos